surniaulula/wpsso-rrssb/readme.txt

 = 7.1.0-dev.2 =

-(2021/09/09) Fixed the CSS sidebar default styling.
+(2021/09/09) Added a new SSO &gt; Responsive Buttons &gt; Call to Action option.
+Fixed the CSS sidebar id value and its default styling.

 = 7.0.0 =